protontypes/open-sustainable-technology/README.md

 - [NEMO](https://forge.ipsl.jussieu.fr/nemo/wiki/Users) - Nucleus for European Modelling of the Ocean is a state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium since 2008.
 - [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.
 - [GOLD](https://code.google.com/archive/p/gold-omod/) - Stands for Generalized Ocean Layer Dynamics and is a hybrid coordinate finite volume ocean model code funded by NOAA and developed by the ocean group at NOAA-GFDL and Princeton University.
-- [rrricanes](https://github.com/ropensci/rrricanes) - An R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms.
 - [hydroscoper](https://github.com/ropensci/hydroscoper) - An R interface to the Greek National Data Bank for Hydrometeorological Information.
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [OceanSpy](https://github.com/hainegroup/oceanspy) - An open source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.